Injustice on Appeal: the United States Courts of Appeals in Crisis

 In Injustice on Appeal: The United States Courts of Appeals in Crisis, William M. Richman and William L. Reynolds chronicle the transformation of the United States Circuit Courts; consider the merits and dangers of continued truncating procedures; catalogue and respond to the array of specious arguments against increasing the size of the judiciary; and consider several ways of reorganizing the circuit courts so that they can dispense traditional high quality appellate justice even as their caseloads and the number of appellate judgeships increase.
 The work serves as an analytical capstone to the authors' thirty years of research on the issue and will constitute a powerful piece of advocacy for a more responsible and egalitarian approach to caseload glut facing the circuit courts

 Oxford University Press

 courts, appellate courts, federal court litigation, unpublished opinions, circuit courts, caseload, judicial procedures

 Richman, William M. and Reynolds, William L., "Injustice on Appeal: the United States Courts of Appeals in Crisis" (2012).
 Book Gallery.
-Book 59.
+59.